 The Student Experience

-For additional degree enrichment, consider completing an undergraduate research project or the Study Abroad in Costa Rica opportunity.
+A student internship is required for ENVST majors as part of experiential learning allowing students to engage in service as well as propose plans for change - even getting grant funding.
+For additional degree enrichment, consider completing an undergraduate research project or the Faculty-Led Learning Abroad opportunity.
 Have an idea for a sustainable system or solution?
 Present it at the Alta Sustainability Leadership Awards.
-If you want to network and meet fellow ENVST students, join one of the department clubs: the Sustainability Leadership Committee, the EnviroClub, and Scan (the Student Clean Air Network) all offer excellent involvement opportunities.
+If you want to network and meet fellow ENVST students, join one of the department clubs: the Edible Campus Gardens and ASUU Sustainability Board all offer excellent involvement opportunities.

 Studying ENVST will prepare you for careers in activism (as a lobbyist against environmental degradation), business (as an environmental consultant), education, nonprofit (as a program manager), and the government (as a member of the EPA).
 Graduates of the program have found work as adjudication specialists, consultants, botanists, renewability coordinators, and technical writers.
 If you want to go to graduate school, programs and eventual work in the fields of environmental and other sciences, business administration, social work, and law are also possible.